-Mary McCullough is Professor of French and the French Program Director at Samford.
-She grew up in Marseilles, France, where she attended French public schools until the age of 14.
-She then went to high school at Black Forest Academy in Kandern, West Germany.
-Before coming to Samford in 2001, she taught at Michigan State University, Virginia Commonwealth University, Paris Nanterre University, and Baylor University.
-She enjoys teaching all levels of the French language as well as Francophone literature and film.
-Her research interests includes literature by francophone North African women, literature and film in French by the Maghrebian diaspora, and representations and stereotypes of Arabs and Muslims.
+McCullough’s research interests include literature by francophone North African women, literature and film in French by the Maghrebian diaspora.
 She has presented conference papers at both national (SCMLA, SAMLA, MMLA, MIFLC) and international conferences (MLA, CIEF, ACTC, ALA, MESA).
 She has published articles on the works of Maryse Condé, Yamina Benguigui, Azouz Begag, Assia Djebar and Leila Sebbar, among others.
 She has also recently turned her research and teaching interests to French narratives on World War II and its aftermath, particularly focusing on domesticity and the representation of women.

-She has been on the Faculty Senate, the Diversity Committee, the Academic Affairs Committee, and she is the vice-chair for Faculty Senate in 2017-18.
-She also teaches knitting: she has lead or co-lead a Knitting and Crocheting for Charity for Samford students since 2012.
+McCullough has been on the Faculty Senate, the Diversity Committee, the Academic Affairs Committee, and she is the Chair of Faculty Senate in 2018-19.
+She also teaches knitting: she has led or co-led a Knitting and Crocheting for Charity Cadre for Samford students since 2012.

 Degrees and Certifications